-The effective tax rate for the three months and nine months ended September 30, 2011 was 32.0% and 42.0%, respectively.
-The Company continues to record a full valuation allowance related to its net deferred tax asset with the exception of the deferred tax liability associated with its indefinite life intangibles.
-Adjustments to the tax basis of these indefinite life intangibles resulting from tax amortization of the intangible assets or changes in the fair value of the Company's assumed liabilities continues to give rise to deferred tax expense.
-For the three and nine months ended September 30, 2011, the Company recorded total tax expense of \$18.3 million and \$42.3 million respectively.
-The pretax income recorded for the nine month period ended September 30, 2011 includes approximately \$58.8 million of discrete expense items primarily related to premiums and expenses associated with the tender and repurchase of the Company's Senior Toggle Notes and the issuance of the Company's Senior Notes.
+The Effective Tax Rate ("ETR") for the three months ended March 31, 2011 is 32.8%.
+The Company continues to record a full valuation allowance related to its net deferred tax asset with the exception of the deferred tax liability associated with its indefinite lived intangibles.
+Adjustments to the tax basis of these indefinite lived intangibles resulting from tax amortization of the intangible assets or changes in the fair value of the Company's assumed liabilities continues to give rise to deferred tax expense.
+For the three months ended March 31, 2011, the Company recorded total tax expense of \$18.0 million.
+The pretax income recorded for the three months ended March 31, 2011 includes \$0.7 million of income from the sale of land.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that all or some portion of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
 Because the timing of the reversal of the amortizable goodwill and trade name intangible are indefinite, these deferred tax liabilities are not considered in evaluating the reversal of the temporary differences.
+Based upon the estimated historical taxable loss and projections for future taxable income over the periods in which the temporary differences are expected to reverse, management believes it is more likely than not that the Company will not realize the benefits of these deductible differences.
 As a result, a valuation allowance has been established against the deferred tax assets net of deferred tax liabilities having a definite life.